trentfridey/blog/content/posts/PCA-derived/index.md

   \theta^{\*} = \text{arg}\max\_\theta \widehat{\sigma^2\_{\vec{x}\cdot\vec{e\_1}}}
   \\]

 Since this example is in 2D, we only have to find one parameter.
-But in $d$-dimensions, we would need \\((d-1)\\) parameters.
+But in \\(d\\) -dimensions, we would need \\((d-1)\\) parameters.
+This process is obviously not efficient.
 So let's find a better way.

 #### Inspiration from Geometry {#inspiration-from-geometry}

-If you squint, the expression we tried to maximize looks like the equation for an ellipse:
+If you squint, the expression we tried to maximize in \eqref{eq:1} looks like the equation for an ellipse:

 \\[
     0 = a x^2 + c y^2 + 2bxy